Speakers joining us at CCC 2026

 In recent years he has also made programmes with BBC Studios, Vice Studios, Expectation, Mentorn and ITN Productions.
 Mobeen is a regular host on BBC 5Live and the BBC World Service.

-Nicola Shindler OBE is a prolific, multi award-winning British television producer, who has worked with some of the most lauded names in television and created some of its most memorable series.
+Nicola Shindler OBE is a prolific, multi award-winning British television producer, and CEO of Quay Street Productions, based in Manchester.

-With over 25 years’ experience in television, Nicola has produced some of the UK’s most successful and award-winning dramas, including Years and Years, Happy Valley, Queer As Folk, Traces, Last Tango In Halifax, Butterfly and most recently Harlan Coben’s The Stranger.
-Forthcoming series include Finding Alice and No Return for ITV, Ridley Road for BBC, Traces series 2 for UKTV, Stay Close for Netflix and It’s a Sin for Channel 4/ HBO Max.
+With over 25 years' experience in television, Nicola has produced some of the UK’s most successful and award-winning dramas, including Years and Years, Happy Valley, Queer As Folk, Fool Me Once, The Stolen Girl, The Guest, After The Flood and Run Away.
+Forthcoming series include The Blame starring Michelle Keegan and Douglas Booth for ITV and Tip Toe written by Russell T Davies starring Alan Cumming and David Morrissey for Channel 4.

 Renowned for her relationships with writers, Nicola has worked with an array of the UK’s most prolific and exciting writing talent including Russell T Davies, Sally Wainwright, Lenny Henry, Paul Abbott, Dan Sefton, Tony Marchant, Amelia Bullmore, Danny Brocklehurst, Matt Greenhalgh and Sarah Solemani, on series starring some of the world’s leading on-screen names.